This DIY technique allows anyone to create perfect chalkboard lettering!

 - Begin with a chalkboard.
-I made a mirror into a chalkboard, but I would’t always recommend this.
-Instead I would suggest cutting hardboard or some thin wood to put in the frame.
+I made a mirror into a chalkboard, but I wouldn’t always recommend this.
+Instead, I would suggest cutting a hardboard or some thin wood to put in the frame.
 Make sure the board is smooth so you can create a nice, smooth chalkboard finish.

 - Print out lettering for your chalkboard.

 I combined two fonts to make this type art for my dining room, and you can download the (2 page, letter-sized) PDFs here:

 - Cover the back of your paper with chalk.